How to Till a Garden Without a Tiller: 10 Solutions That Work

 Photo: Rawrutes

 You probably have a tool to till soil on hand, such as a rake for shallow soil loosening.
-You might not have a broadfork like this highly rated option available at Amazon.
-It’s one of the favorite tools to use when aerating soil without breaking up the good stuff.
-A broadfork typically has three to five tines on a horizontal metal bar and two handles.
-The gardener steps on the flat metal bar to force the tines into the soil and gently rocks to loosen the soil.
-It is a good workout and an excellent way to maintain the health of established garden soil.
+A broadfork, which typically has three to five tines on a horizontal metal bar and two handles, is one of our favorite tools to use when aerating soil without breaking up the good stuff.
+When you step on the fork’s flat metal bar, it forces the tines into the soil and gently rocks to loosen the soil.
+It is an excellent way to maintain the health of established garden soil, and it’s a good workout too.

 5. Use your hands.